wuddleko/genguard/README.md

 genguard check -c path/to/genguard.yaml
 ```

 If you omit `--config` / `-c`, genguard walks up from the current directory until it finds `genguard.yaml` or `genguard.yml`.
 The directory that contains the config must be a git work tree (or inside one).
+A directory holds one of those names.
+If both files are present, `genguard check` and `genguard check --all` exit `2`. `--config` still checks the file you name.

+`genguard check --all` checks every `genguard.yaml` and `genguard.yml` under the git repository root, in path order, on the shared working tree.
+It skips directories named `.git`, `vendor`, and `node_modules`.
+It does not read `.gitignore`, so a config inside an ignored directory still runs.
+Nested configs in different directories both run. `--all` cannot be combined with `--config` / `-c`.
+If none are found, or a directory contains both names, the command exits `2`.
+A passing run prints each config path and a totals line.

+Configs run sequentially on the shared working tree.
+A path left untouched after an earlier config fails following `clean` stays out of later configs' drift.
+Prefer disjoint `outputs` across configs.

 Each group has: